 This winter we are making a 70' x 30' plain white marquee for Wills Marquees which will be available for hire in Yorkshire from Spring 2014.

-We are making a 50' x 30' marquee in blue and white, to be used as a mobile conference centre for Green and Away based in stroud, Gloucestershire.
+We have made a 50' x 30' marquee in blue and white, to be used as a mobile conference centre for Green and Away based in stroud, Gloucestershire.

 Belle Tents Camping

 Our campsite was very popular again last year in what was a beautiful, warm summer - even August turned out to be fine.
 On the few occasions that it did rain, at least there was the 'bar' tent to hang out in.

 We are now taking bookings for for summer 2015: see Belle Tents Camping for more information.